-3. A 7th or 8th grade student who is ineligible for junior high athletics due only to the age rule may be eligible to participate in senior high.
+- 3. A 7th or 8th grade student who is ineligible for junior high athletics due only to the age or semester rule may be eligible to participate in senior high.
 (Refer to Bylaws, Art.
-II, Section 7, Rule 3 - Classification of Students.)

-4. A student is limited to a total of 12 semesters of opportunity for eligibility upon entering the seventh grade.
+II, Section 7, Rule 1 Classification of Students.) - 4.
+A student is limited to a total of 12 semesters of opportunity for eligibility upon entering the seventh grade.
 The final eight semesters shall be consecutive.

-Rule 8.
-AGE
+Rule 9.
+AGE.

 A. Junior High.
-A junior high student is not eligible for junior high competition if the student's 16th birthday is on or before September 1.
+A junior high student is not eligible for junior high competition if the student's 16th birthday is on or before August 1.